-When the Caterpillars hatch, they feed communally.
+These Caterpillars sting.
+When these caterpillars hatch, they feed communally.
 They sit on the leaf surface, touching each other, eating initially only the surface layer from the leaf.
-Later they separate, having a whole leaf each.
-The Caterpillars feed on:

-The Caterpillar is coloured black and white, and along the back and the sides of the Caterpillar are cream fleshy spikes.
-Four of these on the thorax protrude rosettes of cream stinging hairs if the Caterpillar is disturbed.
-Their contrasting coloration offers a warning that these Caterpillars sting.
-The head is brown, and tucked under the body.
-The Caterpillars move like slugs because their legs are reduced.
+The caterpillar is black, sometimes grey in the middle, with very pale green fleshy spikes along the back, and cream fleshy spikes along the sides of the caterpillar.
+Four of the spikes on the thorax protrude rosettes of cream stinging hairs if the caterpillar is disturbed.
+The contrasting coloration of the caterpillars offers a warning that these caterpillars sting.
+The head is brown, and normally tucked under the body.
+The caterpillars move like slugs because their legs are reduced.

-The adults have brown wings, with a row of black dots.
-They have a wingspan of about 4 cms.
-They often sit with the forewings vertical, and the hind wings held horizontally, like skipper butterflies.
-The adults may easily be confused with those of of Doratifera quadriguttata.
-This is one case where the Caterpillars provide much clearer identification of the species.
+The adults have brown forewings, each with a diagonal row of four or more black dots, each outlined in orange.
+The hindwings are brown The moths have a wingspan of about 4 cms.
+The moths often sit with the forewings vertical, and the hindwings held horizontally, like skipper butterflies.

 The species occurs in: